 This workshop will be held in the beautiful city of Málaga on the Andalusian coast of southern Spain.
 Connecting the workshop to the professional local and national photography community is important to us.
 We are excited to be holding the workshop at Apertura, a photo centre, located in the historical part of Málaga.

 APERTURA PHOTO CENTRE

-The photoschool and gallery Apertura is located in the centre of town next to the Plaza de la Merced, close to the Roman ruins and the Picasso Museum.
+The photo school and gallery Apertura are located in the centre of town next to the Plaza de la Merced, close to the Roman ruins and the Picasso Museum.
 With a busy schedule of workshops and classes, talks and exhibitions, Apertura is an important part of the thriving photo community in southern Spain.
 We will have our daily lectures and reviews there, and Apertura will also host the final public presentations of the workshop participants.

 The capital of Costa del Sol dates back over 2800 years and is one of the oldest cities in the world.
 Located on the coast of Andalucía in southern Spain it is the southernmost city in Europe, boasting an average of 300 days of sunshine a year and orange trees lining the streets.
-The 6th largest city in Spain still retains the charm of beachfront town while also keeping it´s cultural cool as the site of both Phoenician, Roman and Moor ruins as well as being the birthplace of Picasso.
+Málaga retains the charm of a beachfront town and is also the site of both Phoenician, Roman, and Moor ruins as well as being the birthplace of Picasso.

-In short, Málaga offers a choice of sunny days at the beach, long museum tours, historical walks, relaxing hamams, a wonderful food market with fresh seaside tapas and a vibrant nightlife in the historical centre.
+Málaga offers sunny days at the beach, long museum tours, historical walks, relaxing hamams, a wonderful food market with fresh seaside tapas and a vibrant nightlife in the historical centre.